On permutation polytopes - notions of equivalence: Characterization of effectively equivalence.

-The equivalence between (a) and (d) yields another possibility to describe effectively equivalence.
-If $P$ and $Q$ are two polytopes, $G$ a group which acts as automorphism group on both $P$ and $Q$ and if $\varphi$ an automorphism of $G$, then an affine isomorphism $\Phi: \aff(P) \to \aff(Q)$ with $\Phi(P) = Q$ is called an affine $(G,\varphi)$-isomorphism if $\Phi(gx) =\varphi(g)\Phi(x)$ holds for all $g \in G$ and all vertices $x $ of $P$.
-If $\pi$ is a permutation representation of a finite group $G$, then left multiplication defines a natural action of $G$ on $P(\Pi)$ as we saw above.
+If $\pi$ is a permutation representation of a finite group $G$, then left multiplication defines a natural action of $G$ on $P(\pi)$ as we saw above.
 Then the equivalence between (a) and (d) of ~\ref{characterization} gives us:

-\begin{corollary} If $G_1=(G,\pi_1)$ and $G_2=(G,\pi_2)$ are two permutation groups, then they are effectively equivalent if and only if there is an automorphism $\varphi$ of $G$ and an affine $(G,\varphi)$-isomorphism between the corresponding permutation polytopes. \end{corollary}
+\begin{corollary} If $G_1=(G,\pi_1)$ and $G_2=(G,\pi_2)$ are two permutation groups, then they are effectively equivalent if and only if there is an affine $G$-isomorphism between the corresponding permutation polytopes. \end{corollary}